 Directions

-1Sift or whisk flour, cream of tartar, baking soda and the salt together then set aside.
+1Sift or whisk flour, cream of tartar, baking soda, and salt together, then set aside.

-2In a large bowl, using a handheld mixer on medium speed beat the butter, sugar and vanilla together until light and fluffy, 3 to 4 minutes.
+2In a large bowl, using a handheld mixer at medium speed beat the butter, sugar, and vanilla together until light and fluffy for 3 to 4 minutes.
 (Or, use a stand mixer fitted with the paddle attachment).

-4Wrap with plastic wrap and chill dough at least 30 minutes or up to 3 days.
+5Wrap with plastic wrap and chill the cookie dough at least 30 minutes or up to 3 days.

-1Heat your oven to 400 degrees F. Line two baking sheets with parchment paper or use silicon baking mats.
+1Preheat the oven to 400°F (204°C).
+Line two baking sheets with parchment paper or use silicon baking mats.

-2In a small bowl, mix the sugar and cinnamon together.
+2In a small bowl, mix the sugar and cinnamon.

-4Bake the cookies for 8 to 10 minutes, until the cookies have puffed a little and the tops look set.
-The cookies should be light golden.
+4Bake the cookies until they have puffed a little and the tops look set, 8 to 10 minutes.
+They should be light golden.

 Adam and Joanne's Tips

-- Baked and cooled cookies will keep, stored in an airtight container at room temperature for 2 to 3 days.
+- Storing: Place baked and cooled cookies into an airtight container lined with a paper towel.
+Store at room temperature for up to 4 days.

-- You can freeze this cookie dough.
-Line a baking sheet with parchment paper, scoop and roll individual dough balls and place onto the baking sheet (they can be close together), and then place in the freezer until hard, about 30 minutes.
+- Freezing the cookie dough: Line a baking sheet with parchment paper.
+Scoop and roll individual dough balls, roll them into cinnamon sugar, and then place them onto the baking sheet (they can be close together).
+Put them in the freezer until hard, for about 30 minutes.
 Transfer frozen dough balls to an airtight container or plastic bag.
+Freeze for up to 3 months.
+Bake from frozen.
+Expect an additional 2 to 3 minutes of baking time.

 This is something that every home as well as company needs.